aws-samples/annotate-medical-images-in-dicom-server-and-build-ml-models-on-amazon-sagemaker/README.md

 Alternatively, you can build docker container `docker build -t <tag> .` and push it to container repository manually.

-After pushing the container image to ECR, copy the image URI that will be used in the following Cloudformation deployment.
+After pushing the container image to ECR, copy the image URI (like <AWS Account ID>.dkr.ecr.<AWS Region>.amazonaws.com/nginx-orthanc-plugins]) that will be used in the following Cloudformation deployment.

 You can either go to AWS Console, select Cloudformation service, deploy the template orthanc-ec2-rds-cfn-tempalte.yaml.

-Or
+Or you can deploy using AWS CLI:

+`aws cloudformation deploy --capabilities CAPABILITY_IAM --template-file ./orthanc-ec2-rds-cfn-tempalte.yaml --stack-name <stackname> --parameter-overrides ImageUrl=<imageURI> InferenceModelS3Location=https://<S3bucketname>.s3.amazonaws.com/dicom_featurization_service.mar --profile <profilename>`

 ### Upload DICOM images to Orthanc